 Sharks can be intimidating creatures, but diving with them will shed a new light on your view of these big animals.
 In fact, they are amazing fish to see in their natural habitat.
 So, what are the best places to dive with sharks?
-You can find sharks all over the world, but below we’ve selected the 15 most exciting and renowned destinations where you can dive with plenty of sharks.
+Are there sharks in the Caribbean?
+What’s the best location to swim with whale sharks?

 Table of Contents

-The Best Places to Dive with Sharks
+The Best Places To Dive With Sharks

 1. Bahamas

 Shark lovers have long been visiting the Bahamas to get their adrenalin fix.
-With guaranteed sightings of a variety of shark species and easy access from North America, South America and Europe, it’s obvious why divers are attracted to the country.
+With guaranteed sightings of a variety of shark species and easy access from North America, South America, and Europe, it’s obvious why divers are attracted to the country.
 Three areas in particular stand out for shark encounters.
 Head to Bimini for hammerheads.
-Cat Island boasts amazing oceanic whitetip sightings, and Tiger Beach is, you guessed it, known for its tiger sharks.
+Cat Island boasts amazing oceanic whitetip sightings, and Tiger Beach is – you guessed it – known for its tiger sharks.

 Bimini